 Steven Prior

-The research in Dr. Prior's laboratory is focused on conducting translational exercise intervention studies to determine mechanisms by which the risk for aging-associated vascular and functional impairments may be reduced in older adults.
+The research in Dr. Prior's laboratory is focused on conducting translational exercise intervention studies to determine mechanisms by which the risk for aging-associated muscular and functional impairments may be reduced in older adults.
 He has extensive experience in implementing exercise training interventions in older and elderly adults with a variety of cardiometabolic disorders, as well as studying molecular, cellular, tissue and whole-body contributors to these disorders.

 Departments/Units